kevbaker/docker-sails-app/README.md

 1. <del>Is there a standard IP I can view this on?</del> new docker beta forwards to localhost on OSX
 2. <del>How do I ssh into the image once it is running?</del> localhost.
 Do not forget the port forwarding cmd on `docker run`
+3. How do I install this image into AWS ECS?
+I think I need a "Container Instances"

 ## Reference